calaquin/calwriter/README.md

 # Novel Writing App

-A small Flask-based web application for organizing chapters, notes, and folders.
-Notes are saved as RTF files and can be downloaded to your local machine.
-The note editor supports bold, italics and underline formatting using a simple toolbar.
+A small Flask-based web application for organizing folders, chapters and notes.
+A sidebar file tree provides quick access to all content.
+Notes and chapters are saved as RTF files and can be downloaded to your local machine.
+The editor supports basic formatting such as bold, italics and underline.

 ## Running with Docker